Membrain, Partner, Platinum, Sales Process 0 Comment

 It’s important to note that within the category of “complex sales,” there are additional levels of complexity, such as cultural differences and corporate politics.

-Like complex versus simple, these distinctions lie on a spectrum, and they depend on the same three criteria, in greater degree:
+Like complex versus simple, these distinctions lie on a spectrum, and they depend on the same three criteria, to a greater degree:

 - An even larger group of buying decision makers